Early Screening for Lung Cancer

 Lastly, the risk of early screening for lung cancer is the overdiagnosis of illnesses that would have never become uncomfortable or life-threatening.
 For instance, an LDCT scan that shows a tumor in one lung may lead to a litany of aggressive and lengthy treatments like surgery, chemo, and radiation therapy.
 In most cases, it is impossible to know if withholding treatment helps patients live longer or not; researchers tend to believe that treatment may be more detrimental to patients with serious pre-existing medical problems related to smoking.

 For some patients, lung cancer screenings can lead to earlier diagnoses and a greater number of treatment options.
 However, according to the American Cancer Society, not everyone needs to undergo an LDCT scan for cancer screening.
 The ACS screening guidelines are based on aspects that put individuals at high risk or are a direct cause of lung cancer.
-For people between the ages of 55 and 74 years old and are in “fairly good health”, yearly lung cancer screenings are advised if the patient:
+For people between the ages of 55 and 74 years old and are in “fairly good health,” medical professionals advise patients to partake in yearly lung cancer screenings if:

 • Is a current smoker or quit smoking in the past 15 years